saharmor/realtime-transcription-playground/README.md

 * `yarn` [instructions](https://classic.yarnpkg.com/en/docs/install/#mac-stable)

 ## Google Speech API
-The code assumes an environent variable `GOOGLE_SERVICE_JSON_FILE` that points to a valid GCP service account file.
+The code assumes an environment variable `GOOGLE_SERVICE_JSON_FILE` that points to a valid GCP service account file.

 If you need to get a service account:
   - Within your Google Cloud console, create or select a project